-Compensatory mitigation may be achieved in different ways, including permittee-responsible mitigation (PRM), buying credits at conservation or mitigation banks, and in-lieu fee programs.
+Compensatory mitigation may be achieved in different ways, including Permittee-Responsible Mitigation (PRM), buying credits at conservation or mitigation banks, and in-lieu fee programs.
 The permittee (those needing to fulfill compensatory mitigation obligations required from permits) is responsible for the implementation and success of the mitigation in a permittee-responsible mitigation site.
 PRMs usually lead to small and fragmented habitat reserves.
-Alternatively, conservation and mitigation banks (banks) are generally large, connected, ecologically functional areas of preserved, restored, enhanced, or constructed habitat that are conserved to provide mitigation for project before impacts occur.
-In addition to the ecological benefits, banks benefit permittees by reducing costs, decreasing permit wait time, and providing a simple package for one-stop permit compliance.
+Alternatively, conservation and mitigation banks (banks) are generally large, connected, ecologically functional areas of preserved, restored, enhanced, or constructed habitat that are conserved to provide mitigation for projects before impacts occur.
+In addition to the ecological benefits, banks benefit permittees by reducing costs, decreasing permit wait times, and providing a simple package for one-stop-shop permit compliance.